kiba/Writings/atg/chp4_welcome_to_the_future.md

 "You're downright cheap," Cromwell recalled.
 "At least compared to government contractors."

-"Naturally, I expect some compensation," Swift said.
-"My time is expensive, but, I am not going to sucker every dimes and pennies to make a quick buck.
-I have enough of bullshit.
-I don't think I need to skewer the SGC for more of their precious resources.
-Now, let me get this show on the road and show you how to purchase things on the internet."
+"My time is expensive," Swift said.
+"There are thousands of other things that I could be doing right now, but the survival of Earth come first, yeah?
+Anyway, I do want your money, but it's going to be in the form of a corporation formed on both side, that's going to understand that the survival of humanity is at stake."

 ***
 **General George Hammond**
 **SGC, SG-Earth**
 **September 24, 1998**

-If anything that made Stargate Command unique, it was the fact that the organization was responsible for everything from basic science research, archaeological digs, cultural outreach, espionage and stabotage, direct strike missions, and diplomatic mission.
+If anything that made Stargate Command unique, it was the fact that the organization was responsible for everything from basic science research, archaeological digs, cultural outreach, espionage and sabotage, direct strike missions, and diplomatic mission.

 There was no way that General George Hammond could manage this alone.
-He didn't have the skillset nor wanted to handle such a dizzingly array of concerns.
+He didn't have the skillset nor wanted to handle such a dizzyingly array of concerns.
 That meant delegation.
 Carter and Jackson both respectively head their own scientific department, while O'Neill handles military training and oversee special operation teams assigned here.

 Some delegation were ordered from the higher ups.
 One of them, CIA Station Chief Andrew Brewster was meeting with him today in his office.
 Hammond didn't so much give orders, but cooperate with the chief on intelligence matters, but mostly left him to his own device to manage SGC's growing spy network.